Admission to the program

 - Three letters of recommendation that can address your academic abilities and achievements.

-- Statement of purpose (A two page statement indicating your career goals and how the program of study chosen will help meet those goals.
+- Statement of purpose (A two page statement indicating your career goals and experiences in the development field, and how the program of study chosen will help meet those goals.
 Be specific in discussing the aspects of your personal and academic background that may lead to success in the area of study chosen.)

 The International Development Program offers a number of tuition waivers and graduate assistantships, including special, named ones that are linked to other Ohio University programs which offer practical opportunities for IDS students (click here for more information).
 These are awarded on a competitive basis.
 Students wishing to be considered for financial aid should indicate so on their applications.
 American students may also be eligible for the federally funded work-study program.